resource-watch/slate/source/includes/api/_areas_v2.md

 ### Implementation details

-Finds all areas for the user who requested the list of areas.
-For each area, if it has an associated subscription (i.e. the `subscriptionId` field of the area is not empty), it merges the subscription data over the area data, returning it as a single object.
-After that, the remaining user subscriptions are converted to area objects and returned.
+If the `all=true` query filter is provided, the `/find-all` endpoint of the Subscriptions service is used to find all existing subscriptions (for all users).

-Note: if the `all=true` query filter is provided, then the `/find-all` endpoint of the subscriptions is used to find all existing subscriptions.
+Then, for each area in the Areas service database, if it has an associated subscription (i.e. the `subscriptionId` field of the area is not empty), it merges the subscription data over the area data, returning it as a single object.
+After that, the remaining subscriptions are converted to area objects and returned.

 ## Getting an area by its id